thierrymoudiki/2025-09-05-transfer-learning-ridge2f/README.md

 I pretrain `ahead::ridge2f` on 1000 synthetic stock returns using Bayesian Optimization, and test its performace on real market data.

+Either:

+Run `2025-09-07-transfer-learning-stock-returns.Rmd`

+or

-Execute the files in the order in which they appear.
+Execute the `.R` files in the order in which they appear.

 Results on 4 major European indices: